MalikTorres/reading-notes/401-notes/class-08.md

 What are your learning goals after reading and reviewing the class README?

 A foucs of mine is to have a better understanding on how to implement rbac into my programs

+### Things I want to know more about

+Rbac design systems